Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Finding A Marijuana Defense Lawyer in Tallahassee

-If you have been charged with a felony possession of marijuana in Florida, contact the attorneys at Pumphrey Law to discuss the facts of your case.
-It is important to hire a knowledgeable attorney who can help you through the process.
-Call (850) 681-7777 for a free consultation and begin putting your life back on track.
+If you have been charged with felony possession of marijuana in Leon County or the surrounding North Florida area, contact the attorneys at Pumphrey Law to discuss the facts of your case.
+It is important to hire a knowledgeable attorney who can help you through this difficult process.
+Our goal is to get your charges lessened or dismissed completely so you can get back on the right track and move on with your life.
+Call (850) 681-7777 for a free consultation and take the first step towards freedom.

 Back to Top